 Only 4 fixtures

 The robot attaches to the four corners of the façade by four light-weight wires and is navigated by specially developed winches on these corners.
 The system only requires a few fixtures on the corners of a building where the robot is connected to, leaving much space on the roof for solar panels or technical installations.
-It also leaves much space on the roof for solar panels or technical installations.

 It is easy to connect the robot to the building.
 Once the robot is connected, it calibrates itself and automatically starts cleaning.
 After the facade has been cleaned, the robot returns to its starting position, where the system can be easily disconnected again.
 When not in use, the robot and its cables are invisible.

 Smart movement cable system

 With the 'smart movement' cable system, the robot follows the contours of every surface perfectly.
 The varying brush rotation direction cleans all corners and indentations.

 The robot cleans automatically via a pre-programmed route or manually via the easy-to-use control panel.
 A 2-day training is part of the program.
 If desired, we can also arrange a local workforce to connect and disconnect the robot system, so that everything is out of your hands.

 Every Kite robot is linked to a central database at our headquarters in which relevant operational & functional data (e.g. running time, sensor output, motor data, etc.) is logged.
 Based on this, maintenance is optimized in order to prevent failures and software will always be up to date.